CliMA/slurm-buildkite/README.md

 The basic idea is that each Buildkite job is run inside a Slurm job: the Slurm job runs the Buildkite agent with the [`--acquire-job`](https://buildkite.com/docs/agent/v3/cli-start#acquire-job) option, which ensures that only the specific Buildkite job is scheduled, and is terminated and exits once complete.

 Our Slurm cluster is not web-accessible, so we are unable to use webhooks to schedule the Slurm jobs.
-Instead poll the Buildkite API (via [`bin/poll.py`](https://github.com/CliMA/slurm-buildkite/blob/master/bin/poll.py)) via a cron job running on the cluser login node ([`bin/cron.sh`]((https://github.com/CliMA/slurm-buildkite/blob/master/bin/cron.sh)) at a regular interval (currently every minute).
+Instead poll the Buildkite API (via [`bin/poll.py`](https://github.com/CliMA/slurm-buildkite/blob/master/bin/poll.py)) via a cron job running on the cluster login node ([`bin/cron.sh`]((https://github.com/CliMA/slurm-buildkite/blob/master/bin/cron.sh)) at a regular interval (currently every minute).
 This does the following:

 1. Get a list of the Buildkite jobs which are currently queued or running on the cluster via [`squeue`](https://slurm.schedmd.com/squeue.html).
 We check this by using a specific job name (`buildkite`), and storing the Buildkite job id in the Slurm job comment.